-Selling a house in Largo can be overwhelming, especially if this is your first time handling a significant real estate transaction.
+Selling a house in Palm Harbor can be overwhelming, especially if this is your first time handling a significant real estate transaction.
 As a seller, your anxiety might shoot up through the roof, especially when your real estate agent or the buyer throws around real estate jargon that makes you feel lost.

 Both terms—down payment and earnest money—refer to cold, hard cash that exchanges hands during a home sale.
 But what’s the difference?
 Are they the same?
 Here’s a quick cheat sheet you can use to know the differences between earnest money and a down payment.